 MME students are required to prepare a Field Report for one of the MME Course Set classes.
 Students must prepare a report and presentation on a mechanical engineering field or design related to that course.
+The structure of the report will be decided by the course instructor.
 Topics must be approved by the course instructor before the mid-term break for courses taken in the fall and before spring break for courses taken in the spring.
 The written Field Report is due at 5 pm on the last day of classes for that semester.
 The oral presentation will be given at a time to be scheduled by the instructor.